gurnec/btcrecover/docs/Limitations_and_Caveats.md

 With MultiBit or Electrum wallets, *btcrecover* may not be able to efficiently use more than four or five CPU cores, sometimes even less depending on the contents of the tokenlist and the chosen typos.
 Specifying the `--no-dupchecks` option may help improve CPU usage and therefore the password guess rate in many cases with these two wallet types, and using slightly fewer or slightly greater `--threads` might also help.
 The only way to find out is to experiment.

-*btcrecover* places itself in the lowest CPU priority class to minimize disruption to your PC while searching (but for Windows, it can only do this if you've installed the optional pywin32).
+*btcrecover* places itself in the lowest CPU priority class to minimize disruption to your PC while searching.

 ### Security Issues ###